What is electronystagmography?

 How do I get ready for an ENG test?

 Your healthcare provider will explain the procedure to you and you can ask any questions

 You may be asked to sign a consent form that gives your permission to do the procedure.

 Read the form carefully and ask questions if something is not clear.

 Follow any directions you are given for not eating or drinking before the test.

 Tell your healthcare provider of all medicines (prescribed and over-the-counter),

 vitamins, and herbal supplements that you take.

 Stop taking sedatives, tranquilizers, and any other medicines as instructed by your healthcare

 Carefully clean your ears of excessive earwax.
 Before the ENG, your ears will be checked

 for wax, inflammation, or other problems that may interfere with the test.

 If you wear \lasses or a hearing aid, bring them with you to the test.

-your healthcare provider may request other specific
+Based on your health condition, your healthcare provider may request other specific

 What happens during an ENG test?

 You may have an ENG on an outpatient basis.
 This means you go home the same day.
 Or

-it may be done as part of
+it may be done as part of a hospital stay.

-hospital stay.
 Procedures may vary depending on your condition

 Generally, the ENG follows this process:

 Your healthcare provider will remove any wax in your ear.

 Before placing the electrodes, your healthcare provider will clean areas of the skin

 on your face with an alcohol-saturated cotton pad and let them air dry.

 Your provider will use a paste to attach the electrodes.
 He or she will place an electrode

 in the center of your forehead.
 Another electrode will be placed above the eyebrow

 and below the eye.
 You will still be able to close your eyes.
 You may also have electrodes

 Depending on the type of test being done, you may be asked to look up, down, or to

 the side.
 Or you may be asked to move your head or entire body.
 You may also be asked

 to close your eyes.
 This won't interfere with recording your eye movement.

 For caloric testing, your provider will put either air or water into the ear.
 This

 A recorder detects the electrical activity from the electrodes.
 The recorder amplifies

 the signal and charts so that your provider can interpret the results.

 What happens after an ENG test?

-provider will remove the electrodes and wash off the electrode
+Once the test is done, your provider will remove the electrodes and wash off the electrode

 paste.
 Don't rub your eyes to prevent spreading the electrode paste.